BlueImp78/RM7_Practice_Hack/README.md

 - Castle cutscene when entering a Wily stage is skipped

-- At any point in the stage, press A+X to respawn at your current checkpoint, or hold A+X then press Left/Right on the D-PAD to cycle to the previous/next checkpoint respectively.
+- At any point in the stage, hold A+X then press Left/Right on the D-Pad to cycle to the previous/next checkpoint respectively.
+Releasing the buttons without pressing the D-Pad reloads the current checkpoint.
 Note: doesn't work in the pause menu or if you don't have control of Mega Man (with the exception of the "READY" screen).

 - For the 100% route, the Proto Man fight in the Shade Man stage is always enabled, and his flags for the visits in Cloud and Turbo are reset on death/respawn or if you leave the stage.